japila-books/spark-sql-internals/docs/physical-operators/DataSourceScanExec.md

-# DataSourceScanExec -- Leaf Physical Operators to Scan Over BaseRelation
+# DataSourceScanExec Leaf Physical Operators

 `DataSourceScanExec` is the <<contract, contract>> of <<implementations, leaf physical operators>> that represent scans over <<relation, BaseRelation>>.